keldefrawy/keldefrawy.github.io/_rd_articles/hrl-mission-driven-bargain.md

 published: true
 dek: A durable mission customer can protect ambitious work from consumer-market clocks, but the mission, contract, and transition channel still bound what the laboratory can become.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review reinforced the HRL/FFRDC legal boundary and made the research-versus-engineering test functional rather than hierarchical.
+revision_summary: Added capability-option accounting, a prospective transaction baseline, and explicit falsifiers for mission-laboratory role conversion.
-reading_time: 14
+reading_time: 19
 central_claim: Mission-driven industrial research can preserve deep technical capability when sponsors value it across projects, but it becomes a collection of engineering contracts when reusable teams, infrastructure, and problem-initiation authority are not funded between deliverables.
 claim_status: Provisional institutional analysis grounded in a bounded 2010–2016 firsthand period and public records
 hero_image: /assets/images/rd-ratchet/articles/article-04-hrl-mission-owner.webp